 Few Don’ts :

 • Do not try to be a super parent.
-We all make mistakes.
-Recognise your mistakes and don’t repeat them.
-Don’t forget, we are their role model!
+Mistakes can be made but recognize your mistakes and don’t repeat them.
+Don’t forget that we are their role model!

-• Do not take any social media parenting groups too seriously.
-Do not try to make them a high achiever in each and every thing – like Chess, Phonics, Tennis, Guitar, Dance, etc. See the hidden potential in your child, and support that.
+• It is okay not to take any social media parenting groups too seriously.
+Quit trying to make them a high achiever in each and everything – like Chess, Phonics, Tennis or Guitar, etc. See the hidden potential in your child, and support that.

-• Do not tell them what not do.
+• Avoid telling them what not to do.
 Instead, tell them what to do! let them make their own decisions.